genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/03_advanced.md

 }
 ```

-An optional query parameter can be defined as per below.
+Here is an example of how to define an optional query parameter.
 Optional parameters are always nullable.

 ```kotlin {2,5}
 endpoint(RequestType.GET, "test") {